awslabs/threat-composer/README.md

 ## Development

-This monorepo hosts the code for threat-composer library, a [create-react-app](https://create-react-app.dev/) demo website, and a CDK app [https://docs.aws.amazon.com/cdk/v2/guide/apps.html] to allow you to deploy the demo website to your AWS account.
+This monorepo hosts the code for threat-composer UI components, a [create-react-app](https://create-react-app.dev/) website, and a [CDK app](https://docs.aws.amazon.com/cdk/v2/guide/apps.html) to allow you to deploy the demo website to your AWS account.

 ### Prerequisites